Matchmaking API

 Game Session

-: or justSession
+: Or justSession

-is where Players meet to play a match or communicate.
-This is what gets published in the Photon Cloud and it is made available so other clients can search, filter, and join a particular game.
+, is where Players meet to play a match or communicate.
+This is what gets published in the Photon Cloud and is made available so other clients can search, filter, and join a particular game.
 Communication outside of anySession

 is not possible and any client can only be active in oneSession